coding-1ab/modpack-season-2/mods/CreateDragonPlus/README.md

 - Ponder plugins are made to be sorted by mod dependency order, allowing addons to register scenes to existing components with reliable orders.

-### Gameplay
+## Gameplay Elements
+- Fluid Hatch
-- Dye Fluids and Bulk Coloring
+- Dye Fluids
-- Dragon's Breath Fluid
+- Dragon's Breath (Fluid)
+- Bulk Coloring (Compatible with Create: Garnished)
+- Bulk Freezing (Compatible with Create: Garnished)

 ## Contribute
 Feel free to open a PR to either provide localization or to add another feature!
 All help is appreciated!